trevor104178381/trevor104178381.github.io/index.md

 ---

-## Research Interest

-My research mainly focuses on Evolutionary Computation (EC) and Intelligent Logistics.

----

 ## Publications
 ### Referred Journal Publications
+1. Dongbin Jiao, *Peng Yang*, Liqun Fu, Liangjun Ke, and Ke Tang.
+Optimal Energy-Delay Scheduling for Energy Harvesting WSNs with Interference Channel via Negatively Correlated Search. **IEEE Internet of Things Journal**, Vol. 7, Issue 3, pp. 1690-1703, 2020.
+2. *Peng Yang*, Ke Tang and Xin Yao.
+A Parallel Divide-and-Conquer based Evolutionary Algorithm for Large-scale Optimization. **IEEE Access**, vol. 7, pp. 163105-163118, 2019.
-1. *Peng Yang*, Ke Tang and Xin Yao.
+3. *Peng Yang*, Ke Tang and Xin Yao.
 Turning High-dimensional Optimization into Computationally Expensive Optimization. **IEEE Transactions on Evolutionary Computation**, Vol. 22, Issue 1, pp. 143-156, 2018.
-2. Jinhong Zhong, *Peng Yang*, Ke Tang.
+4. Jinhong Zhong, *Peng Yang*, Ke Tang.
 A Quality-Sensitive Method for Learning from Crowds. **IEEE Transactions on Knowledge and Data Engineering**, Vol. 29, Issue 12, pp. 2643-2654, 2017.
-3. *Peng Yang*, Ke Tang and Xiaofen Lu.
+5. *Peng Yang*, Ke Tang and Xiaofen Lu.
 Improving Estimation of Distribution Algorithm on Multi-modal Problems by Detecting Promising Areas. **IEEE Transactions on Cybernetics**, Vol. 45, Issue 8, pp. 1438-1449, 2015.
-4. *Peng Yang*, Ke Tang, Jose A. Lozano and Xianbin Cao.
+6. *Peng Yang*, Ke Tang, Jose A. Lozano and Xianbin Cao.
 Path Planning for Single Unmanned Aerial Vehicle by Separately Evolving Waypoints. **IEEE Transactions on Robotics**, Vol. 31, Issue 5, pp. 1130-1146, 2015
-5. Ke Tang, *Peng Yang* and Xin Yao.
+7. Ke Tang, *Peng Yang* and Xin Yao.
 Negatively Correlated Search. **IEEE Journal on Selected Areas in Communications**, Vol. 34, Issue 3, pp. 1-9, March 2016.

 ### Referred Conference Publications
+1. Yunwen Lei, *Peng Yang*, and Ke Tang.
+Optimal Stochastic and Online Learning with Individual Iterates.
+In: **Proceedings of Conference and Workshop on Neural Information Processing Systems (NeurIPS 2019)**, Vancouver, Canada; 12/2019.
+2. Er Zhuo, Yunjie Deng, Zhewei Su, *Peng Yang*, Bo Yuan, and Xin Yao.
+An Experimental Study of Large-scale Capacitated Vehicle Routing Problems.
+In: **Proceedings of the 2019 IEEE Congress on Evolutionary Computation (IEEE CEC 2019)**, Wellington, New Zealand; 06/2019.
+3. Dongbing Jiao, *Peng Yang*, Liqun Fu, Liangjun Ke, and Ke Tang.
+Optimal Energy-Delay Scheduling for Energy Harvesting WSNs via Negatively Correlated Search.
+In: **Proceedings of the 2019 International Conference on Communications (ICC 2019)**, Shanghai, China; 07/2019.
+4. Dongjun Qian, *Peng Yang*, and Ke Tang.
+A Fast Heuristic Path Computation Algorithm for Batch Bandwidth Constrained Routing Problem in SDN.
+In: **Proceedings of the 15th Pacific Rim International Conference on Artificial Intelligence （PRICAI2018）**，Nanjing, China; 08/2018, Springer.
+To appear.
-1. *Peng Yang*, Guanzhou Lu, Ke Tang and Xin Yao.
+5. *Peng Yang*, Guanzhou Lu, Ke Tang and Xin Yao.
 A Multi-Modal Optimization Approach to Single Path Planning for Unmanned Aerial Vehicle.
 In: **Proceedings of the 2016 IEEE Congress on Evolutionary Computation (CEC2016)**, pp.1735-1742, Vancouver, Canada; 07/2016, IEEE.
-2. *Peng Yang*, Ke Tang and Jose A. Lozano.
+6. *Peng Yang*, Ke Tang and Jose A. Lozano.
 Estimation of Distribution Algorithms based Unmanned Aerial Vehicle Path Planner Using a New Coordinate System.
 In: **Proceedings of the 2014 IEEE Congress on Evolutionary Computation (CEC2014)**, pp.1469-1476, Beijing, China; 07/2014, IEEE.
-3. *Peng Yang*, Ke Tang, Lingxi Li and Kai Qin.
+7. *Peng Yang*, Ke Tang, Lingxi Li and Kai Qin.
 Evolutionary Robust Optimization with Multiple Solutions.
 In: **Proceedings of The 18th Asia Pacific Symposium on Intelligent and Evolutionary Systems**, Nov., 2015, Singapore; pp.611-625, Springer.
-4. Wenjing Hong, Guanzhou Lu, *Peng Yang*, Yong Wang and Ke Tang.
+8. Wenjing Hong, Guanzhou Lu, *Peng Yang*, Yong Wang and Ke Tang.
 A New Evolutionary Multi- objective Algorithm for Convex Hull Maximization.
 In: **Proceedings of the 2015 IEEE Congress on Evolutionary Computation (CEC2015)**, pp.931-938, Sendai, Japan; 05/2015, IEEE.

 ---

 ## Awards

+* Outstanding Doctoral Dissertation of CAAI (Nomination Award), 2018
 * Special Prize of Presidential Scholarship of Chinese Academy of Sciences, 2017
 * Excellent Graduate Student of Anhui Province, 2017
 * Excellent Graduate Student of University of Science and Technology of China, 2017